 When to Call the Doctor

-If symptoms do not go away or are not improving a lot after 2 or 3 weeks, follow-up with your child's doctor.
+If symptoms do not go away or are not improving a lot after 2 or 3 weeks, follow-up with your child's provider.

 - A stiff neck

-- Fluid or blood leaking from the nose or ears
+- Clear fluid or blood leaking from the nose or ears

 - Any change in awareness, a hard time waking up, or has become more sleepy